jpatel531/battleships/crc.md

 - Player cannot place same ship twice
 - Player cannot target same spot twice
 - Player cannot place a ship that's out of boundaries
-- Player cannot place a ship next to his other ship
 - Player cannot place a ship on his other ship